Fashion mogul Peter Nygard arrested in Canada on sex charges

 The indictment said Nygard offered false promises of modeling opportunities and other career advancement, along with financial support, to lure victims, while restricting their movements to isolate them.
 It said he forcibly sexually assaulted some victims while others were forcibly assaulted by his associates or were drugged to ensure compliance with sexual demands.

+Dozens of adult and minor-aged females were enlisted to engage in commercial sex through fraud, force and coercion, the indictment said.

-The indictment said he maintained personal and quasi-professional relationships with some victims, referring to them as “girlfriends” or “assistants” while requiring them to travel with him regularly and to engage in sexual activity at his direction with himself, with each other or with others.
+It said Nygard maintained personal and quasi-professional relationships with some victims, referring to them as “girlfriends” or “assistants” while requiring them to travel with him regularly and to engage in sexual activity at his direction with himself, with each other or with others.

 It said he also directed them to recruit new women and minor-aged girls to be sexually abused.